What to Include in Your Resume Skills Section

 Before submitting your resume for consideration, take the time to review your skills section and ensure it suits the job you're applying for.
 The following tips can help you write an eye-catching skills list.

-- List your skills in a definitive way.
+List your skills in a definitive way.
 Employers often want to see specific examples of your skills in action.
 Be as detailed as possible when putting skills on your resume.
-For example, rather than saying “strong social media marketer,” you could say “strong social media marketer with proven experience in audience growth, strong click-thru rates, and positive impressions.”
+For example, rather than saying “strong social media marketer,” you could say “strong social media marketer with proven experience in audience growth, strong click-through rates and positive impressions.”